naitikiitb13-cpu/customer-churn-rfm-analysis-/README.md

 ## 📌 Project Overview

 This project implements probabilistic models to predict **Customer Lifetime Value (CLV)** for a UK-based online gift retailer.
-Using the **Online Retail I** dataset, we model customer purchasing behavior to estimate future transaction volume and monetary value over a 12-month horizon.
+Using the **Online Retail** dataset, we model customer purchasing behavior to estimate future transaction volume and monetary value over a 12-month horizon.

 The core objective is to distinguish between "active" and "churned" customers in a **non-contractual** retail environment.